The Process

 My designs are first and foremost informed by having been a lifelong lover of spending time in the kitchen.

 My goal as a potter is to make the versatile, functional pots that I find myself wanting to use and hold every day.
-My aesthetic vision is rooted in the hues/textures/feels of landscapes that attract my curiosity, Shaker design, and all forms of functional folk art.
+My aesthetic vision is rooted in the hues/textures/feels of landscapes that attract my curiosity, and all forms of utilitarian folk art- especially from the Shakers, Scandinavia, and Japan.
 I hope to create vessels that stir up emotions open to personal interpretation without my own literal symbolism of said places/things that inspire me.
 Perhaps…expressionism in pottery.

 Amelia throwing a vessel